soldair/node-turtles/README.md

 api
 ===

-the api extends dnode with exactlly one method
+the api extends dnode with exactly one method

 turtles.stream()
   - returns a duplex stream